-Depending on what your leopard gecko is storing in excess, these bubbles can contain fat, vitamins, protein, or calcium and other minerals.
-If you suspect your gecko is a little overweight or gets a lot of calcium, he or she could form these bubbles.
-Therefore, a fat leopard gecko will most likely have armpit bubbles filled with fat.
-But fat leopard geckos aren't the only geckos that develop these bubbles.
+These bubbles can contain fat, vitamins, protein, or calcium and other minerals.
+If you suspect your gecko is a little overweight or gets a lot of calcium, these bubbles may confirm your suspicions.
+An overweight leopard gecko will most likely have armpit bubbles filled with fat.

 These bubbles make it look like your gecko has small air sacs or blisters in his armpits.
 Both male and female geckos get them.

-These bubbles will not hurt your leopard gecko nor should you be concerned about them.
-They are not painful, uncomfortable, or cause any sort of problem for your leopard gecko.
+Armpit bubbles will not hurt your leopard gecko, and you shouldn't be concerned about them.
+They are not painful or uncomfortable and don't cause any sort of problem for your leopard gecko.
 They also will not pop (nor should you try to pop them) like a blister.
-They are a completely normal thing for some leopard geckos to have and are simply an indicator that your gecko is storing something.
+They are completely normal in some leopard geckos and are simply an indicator that your gecko is storing something.

-If these bubbles disappear they may or may not come back.
-If your gecko does not have an excess of anything then they will have no reason to store something in their armpits.
-Malnourished and underweight geckos will not have these bubbles since they are most likely lacking in all the things that these bubbles would contain.
-Blood work can be performed to monitor calcium levels if you are concerned you are not giving enough or too much of the mineral but as aforementioned, some people believe these bubbles are a good sign that you are providing adequate calcium in the diet.
+Malnourished and underweight geckos don't have these bubbles since they're most likely lacking in all the things that these bubbles would likely contain.
+You can ask your vet to perform blood work to monitor your gecko's calcium levels if you're concerned that you're not giving it enough or are giving it too much of the mineral, but it may be that these bubbles are a good sign that you're providing adequate calcium in your gecko's diet.

-In addition, if your gecko ever stops eating for longer than a week, hasn't defecated for awhile, or overall seems lethargic, make an appointment with your vet to get your gecko checked out.
+If your gecko ever stops eating for longer than a week, hasn't defecated for awhile, or seems lethargic, make an appointment with your vet to get your gecko checked out.